Actindo-AG/Documentation/DatabaseAndReporting/Integration/05_ManageUserRights.md

     Depending on the access permission type granted, the users can read, create, update, delete, and execute queries.
 Additionally, access rights must be granted for each individual predefined query.
 - **Query categories**
     Depending on the access permission type granted, the users can read and save query categories.
-- **InfluxDB**
+- **InfluxDB&trade;[^1]**
-    Depending on the access permission type granted, the users can create, edit, list, delete, and execute InfluxDB time series.
+    Depending on the access permission type granted, the users can create, edit, list, delete, and execute time series databases.
 - **Interactive MySQL console**
     The users can execute any query in the MySQL interactive console.
 Bear in mind that this gives the users access and even write access to all available data.